Spalding County DUI Court Process

 1. Arraignment (First Appearance)

-When it Happens: The arraignment is usually scheduled within a few weeks of your arrest.
-The exact timeframe will be specified on your citation or release paperwork.
+- When it Happens: This is your first court appearance, usually scheduled within a few weeks of your arrest.

 2. Pre-Trial Hearings